DERRY CITY: McEneff inspires City win

 City made one change to the side which drew at Limerick, with Lukas Schubert coming in for Joshua Daniels, who dropped to the bench.

 Rovers were inches away from taking an early lead but Gary Shaw's header from Graham Burke's right wing free-kick, flashed just wide,

-Derry took the lead on six minutes in spectacular style as McEneff's great strike flew past Rovers keeper Tomer Chencinski and clipped the underside of the bar on it's way into the net.
+Derry took the lead on six minutes in spectacular style as Aaron McEneff's great strike flew past Rovers keeper Tomer Chencinski.

 Derry, who were starting to get a better foothold in the game, went back in front on 45 minutes following a super passing move which ended with Schubert's pass in from the right finding Barry McNamee, who calmly slotted the ball home past Chencinski.